curl -L https://omnitruck.cinc.sh/install.sh | sudo bash -s -- -P cinc-server -v 14

 # cinc-server-ctl reconfigure

-flowchart LR clients[/cinc clients/]-->cinc[api server] subgraph Standalone Chef cinc-->postgres cinc-->opensearch cinc-->others(and a slew of other services) end
+flowchart LR clients[/cinc clients/]-->cinc[api server] subgraph Standalone Chef cinc-->postgres cinc-->opensearch cinc-->others(and a slew of other services, including redis) end

 flowchart LR clients[/cinc clients/]-->cinclb cinclb-->cinc1 cinclb-->cinc2 subgraph DB postgres end subgraph cluster[Cinc Cluster] cinclb>load balancer] cinc1[api server 1] cinc2[api server ..n] end subgraph Search opensearch end cluster-->opensearch cluster-->postgres